TF4ces/TF4ces-search-engine/README.md

 # TF4ces Search Engine

-An experimental driven Search Engine Project developed to index and retrive best documents given a query using ensemble of models.
+An experiment driven Search Engine Project, developed to index and retrive best documents given a query using ensemble of models.

 ## Architecture Diagram